Denise And Michael Kellen Foundation Inc

 Overview

 The Denise And Michael Kellen Foundation Inc is a private family foundation established by Denise T. Kellen (Wellesley College '68) and Michael M. Kellen, son of Anna-Maria and Stephen Kellen.
 The foundation has grown significantly, with assets exceeding $592 million as of recent filings.
 In 2023, the foundation distributed $4,031,500 through 18 grants, with an average grant size of $443,700 and a median grant of $126,300.
 The foundation's philanthropic priorities reflect the personal passions of its founders, with a strong emphasis on medical research (particularly melanoma research, given Denise's melanoma diagnosis in 1990), women's empowerment in science, animal welfare, and higher education.
-The foundation operates as a private grantmaking organization under 501(c)(3) status, making strategic contributions to organizations aligned with the Kellens' values and interests.
+The foundation operates as a private grantmaking organisation under 501(c)(3) status, making strategic contributions to organisations aligned with the Kellens' values and interests.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Application Method: Invitation only / preselected organizations
+Application Method: Invitation only / preselected organisations

 Priority Areas